Aleksandr Nosatov: Career

 Nosatov was born on 27 March 1963 in Sevastopol, then part of the Ukrainian SSR, in the Soviet Union.
 He studied at the P. S. Nakhimov Black Sea Higher Naval School, graduating in 1985.
 His early officer service was spent with the Pacific Fleet, as a lieutenant engineer in the laboratory of the coastal base maintenance workshop.

 Between 1986 and 1989 he commanded an anti-aircraft missile battery aboard the Sovremenny-class destroyer Stoykiy.
 Nosatov then went on to serve as commander of missile and artillery combat aboard the destroyer Bezboyaznenny and from 1991 was assistant to the flagship missile specialist of the 35th missile ship division.
 From 1993 Nosatov was commander of the Bezboyaznenny's missile weapons.
 In 1994 he became the flagship specialist in missile weapons for the 36th division of missile ships, and from 1997 to 1998 was the senior officer to the commander of the Slava-class cruiser Varyag.

 Nosatov studied at the N. G. Kuznetsov Naval Academy, graduating in 2000, and then took over his own command, that of the Pacific Fleet destroyer Bystryy.
 From 2002 to 2007 Nosatov was chief of staff and commander of the 36th division of surface ships.
 In 2006 he was promoted to rear-admiral by presidential decree.
 Nosatov undertook further studies, this time at the Military Academy of the General Staff of the Armed Forces of Russia, which he left in 2009.
 In 2009 he was appointed commander of the naval base at Baltiysk, and on 27 January 2012 he was appointed deputy commander of the Black Sea Fleet.
 He held this post until 2013, when he became the fleet's chief of staff.
 On 5 May 2014 he was promoted to vice admiral, by decree of the Russian president.
-He was one of the individuals targeted by sanctions over the Ukrainian crisis.

 From 17 May 2016 he was briefly head of the Naval Academy.